isomerpages/nlb-biblioasia/_jan-to-mar-2013/Some Thoughts on the Theme of Death.md

 ---
 title: Some Thoughts on the Theme of Death
 permalink: /vol-8/issue-4/jan-mar-2013/theme-death/
-description: "Family and friends have long had to bear with my vocal thoughts on endless scenes of wasted death on the news.
+description: Family and friends have long had to bear with my vocal thoughts on endless scenes of wasted death on the news.
 My emotive views come from what I assumed were my limitless powers of empathy.
 As I have read and watched the news from the comfort of a warm home in a peaceful Singapore, I thought I fully understood the pain of a husband weeping over a wife killed by cross-fire or a grieving mother whose child lay limp due to famine caused by man’s disregard for fellowman.
-My self-delusion ended only recently. "
+My self-delusion ended only recently.
 ---
 #### Family and friends have long had to bear with my vocal thoughts on endless scenes of wasted death on the news.
 My emotive views come from what I assumed were my limitless powers of empathy.
-As I have read and watched the news from the comfort of a warm home in a peaceful Singapore, I thought I fully understood the pain of a husband weeping over a wife killed by cross-fire or a grieving mother whose child lay limp due to famine caused by man’s disregard for fellowman.
+As I have read and watched the news from the comfort of a warm home in a peaceful Singapore, I thought I fully understood the pain of a husband weeping over a wife killed by crossfire or a grieving mother whose child lay limp due to famine caused by man’s disregard for fellowman.
 My self-delusion ended only recently.

 <img style="width:80%;" src="/images/Vol%208%20issue%204/ThemeDeath/Records.jpg">